el634dev/movie-jQuery/README.md

 # Small Note
 The JavaScript file will hold jQuery code and you can use this code for your project just say where you got it from
 # Features
-Responive Design
+Responive Design,
-Footer with Social Media icons and App store icons Carousel animations
+Footer with Social Media icons and App store icons, Carousel animations
 # Deploy
 Used Vercel to deploy website